codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

 When the node calls for a state snapshot transfer as a joiner, it begins by passing a number of arguments to the state transfer script, as defined in :ref:`General Parameters <general-sst-script-parameters>` above.
 For your own script you can choose to use or ignore these arguments as suits your needs.

 After the script receives these arguments, prepare the node to accept a state snapshot transfer.
-For example, in the case of ``wsrep_sst_rsync.sh``, the script starts ``rsync`` in server mode.
+For example, in the case of ``wsrep_sst_rsync``, the script starts ``rsync`` in server mode.

 To signal that the node is ready to receive the state transfer, print the following string to standard output: ``ready <address>:port\n``.
 Use the IP address and port at which the node is waiting for the state snapshot.
 For example: